Trauma Focused CBT: Cognitive Behavioral Therapy for Trauma Recovery

 The benefits of online therapy

-Online therapy can be a convenient and effective way for adults to obtain cognitive behavioral therapy for trauma or to get a wide variety of support for various other mental health challenges.
+Online therapy can be a convenient and effective way for adults to obtain CBT for trauma or to get a wide variety of support for various other mental health challenges.
 Parents with children who may benefit from TF-CBT may also discuss treatment options for their children with an online therapist.
 Online therapy may be more suitable for many people because sessions can be held virtually from the comfort of your home.

 Takeaway

 Trauma-focused cognitive-behavioral therapy is a specific type of therapy that can help young people and adults move past traumatic life events, including abuse, loss, and displacement.
 Therapists experienced in TF-CBT often help individuals learn to cope with the negative impacts of trauma before they develop into mental health conditions.
-Online cognitive behavioral therapy can be a convenient option for those who wish to try this type of therapy.
+Online cbt can be a convenient option for those who wish to try this type of therapy.

 Explore mental health and healing in therapy